inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the new string in.
 2. The register containing the input string.

+### StringToFloat

+Converts a string to a float.

+This instructino requires two arguments:

+1. The register to store the resulting float in.
+2. The register containing the string to convert.

+### StringToInteger

+Converts a string to an integer.

+This instructino requires two arguments:

+1. The register to store the resulting integer in.
+2. The register containing the string to convert.

 ### TailCall

 Performs a tail call on the current block.